 Mathematics is also brought to life through the gallery’s design and architecture.
 The space has been imagined as a wind tunnel for the aircraft (which will hang suspended in the centre of the hall), with the layout of related exhibits following the imagined lines of airflow around it.
 Other mathematical concepts will be incorporated into the form of the display cases and other aspects of the gallery.

-Mathematics: The David and Claudia Harding Gallery will open in December 2016, curated by David Rooney, who previously curated the award-winning Codebreaker exhibition about the life and legacy of Alan Turing.
+Mathematics: The David and Claudia Harding Gallery opens on 8 December 2016, curated by David Rooney, who previously curated the award-winning Codebreaker exhibition about the life and legacy of Alan Turing.

-Find out more about the new gallery from the Director of the Science Museum Ian Blatchford, David Harding and Zaha Hadid
+Find out more about the new gallery in a video featuring the Director of the Science Museum Ian Blatchford, David Harding and the late Zaha Hadid